AESIR

 They slew many gods, and many were slain in return.

-Ultimately, any surviving the war with the gods perished when Surt bathed Asgard in fire.
+Ultimately, any Giants surviving the war with the gods perished when Surt bathed Asgard in fire.

-According to legend, they were later re-created into their modern incarnation by Odin.
+According to legend, the Giants were later recreated into their modern incarnations by Odin.

 --Thor I#293